cambiegroup/flowchem/docs/development/additional/add_device/add_to_flowchem.md

 Entering information points is recommended to detect possible errors during device initialization.
 You are advised to use the loguru package.
 For more details, visit [Loguru doc](https://loguru.readthedocs.io/en/stable/).
 Before run the program, the device class
 `ExtendableEar` must be initialized in the `__init__.py` of the device package for the flowchem to find it at the moment of the inspection.
-In the device folder `floechem.device.weasley.__init__`, create a file as described below:
+In the device folder `flowchem.device.weasley.__init__`, create a file as described below:

 ```python
 from .extendable_ear import ExtendableEar